selfbus/software-arm-incubation/misc/Rauchmelder-bcu1/doc/tests/tests_B_1.md

 **Verify:**
 * Sends the `Error code` and `Smoke detector malfunction` group objects (communication objects 12 and 14) with values `0` and `false` immediately
-* Sends all informational group objects with sensible values within the first minute of operation
+* Sends all informational group objects (except communication object 5 `Test alarm status`) with sensible values within the first minute of operation